Last Updated on

 When it comes to Acetaminophen, the active ingredient, your buddy’s liver is particularly vulnerable.

 Keep reading for more specifics on how Tylenol can harm your dog.
 Our goal is to prevent at least one death by making the facts abundantly clear.

 While the drug eases pain, it’s not safe enough for your animal — at least without your vet’s help.

 Tylenol is easily toxic to dogs due to a small margin of safety.
 This is why veterinarians typically only use Acetaminophen in special situations.

 Pain Killers, Dog Killers

-There are so many branded OTC pain killers.
-Their common use is a real risk for dogs.
-Most of these medications are dangerous for animals.
+There are so many branded OTC pain killers and their use is a real risk for dogs.
+Yup!
+Most of these drugs are too dangerous for animals.